Howards End: Plot summary

-The next day, Leonard arrives at Howards End, tormented by his affair with Helen, wishing to speak to Margaret, and unaware of Helen's presence.
-When Charles Wilcox attacks Leonard for "insulting" Helen, Leonard grabs onto a nearby bookcase, which collapses on top of him, causing his death from undiagnosed heart disease.
-Margaret tells Henry she is going to leave him, but he breaks down, saying that Charles will be charged with manslaughter for the death.
+Leonard arrives at Howards End the next day, tormented by his affair with Helen and unaware of her presence there.
+Charles Wilcox attacks Leonard, who stumbles backward into a bookcase.
+It collapses and falls on him, covering him with books.
+Leonard, who had undiagnosed heart disease, experiences heart failure and dies.
+Margaret decides to leave Henry, but he reveals that Charles will be charged with manslaughter by the local authorities.
+Charles is found guilty and sentenced to prison.